Vanos2002/TW_JF_method_comparison/README.md

 | Implicit Gauss collocation | Implicit | High | Fixed tolerance | $[10^{-10},\ 10^{-2}]$ | $10^5$ |

-Both integrators use tolerance $10^{-14}$.
+Both integrators use a tolerance $10^{-14}$.
 Their end-states agree to machine precision across all $\varepsilon$ values tested, confirming that all observed differences between methods are physical, not numerical.

 ---
 ## Results